 - Change Partition Size in Mac OS

 - Frequently Asked Questions

 - Summing Up

-Why You Need to Change Partition Size
+When Do You Need to Change the Partition Size?

 This is required to reduce pressure from one partition and balance it in terms of data and space.
 Usually, system C drive is the default storage location for installing programs and downloaded files.
 And, most users keep default settings.
 So, this might be very common that other partitions are full of free space and c drive is lack of space.
 In such condition, change partition size can be a very good solution for unbalanced free space allocation.
 One can shrink other partitions to get some unallocated space, and then extend C partition with the unallocated space.

-How to Change Partition Size in Windows:
+Changing Partition Size in Windows